EdwinVW/iot-edge-demos/README.md

 5. Save the file and right-click on it in the VS Code file explorer.
 6. Select the option *Create Deployment for Single Device*.
 7. Select the device you just added and check the output window for the results.
-8. After some time, you should see sensor telemetry coming in on the dashboard (see part 6).
+8. After some time, you should see sensor telemetry coming in on the dashboard.

 > If you start a device while your dashboard is not running, take into consideration that messages sent from the device are kept for some time in the IoT Hub's events queue.
 So when you start your dashboard after the device has been running for some time (even when it is currently not running), you will see all the messages from the queue coming in really fast.
 So always start your dashboard first and then start your device.

+## Interacting with the edge modules
+If you were able to successfully run the solution, you can start interacting with the edge module:

+### Close a store

+### SetCustomerCount